 U.S. spy agencies taking coronavirus precautions - official

 The intelligence community "will continue to ensure its mission remains uninterrupted," said the official from the U.S. Office of Director of National Intelligence (ODNI), which supervises 17 U.S. agencies operating around the world.
-The workforces of U.S. spy agencies were being encouraged "to observe and follow information provided by the Centers for Disease Control (CDC)" and the broader medical community, the official said.
+The workforces of U.S. spy agencies were being encouraged "to observe and follow information provided by the Centers for Disease Control (CDC)" and the broader medical community, the official said on condition of anonymity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)